Last September I wrote a list of 12 back to school resolutions. This year I have only one.

 When it comes to their love of musicals, they are already developing singing, dancing, and performing skills at home for nothing and without any coaching from me.
 If they stay this engaged for a long time and start begging for lessons then I’ll know it’s time to think about formalizing it for them.
 But it’s important to note that they have not asked.

 The way I see it, our role is to keep exposing them to music, going to shows as a family, and being an appreciative audience when required.
 That feels doable.

 I keep learning this lesson over and over but apparently it’s a hard one for me to absorb.
 A few weeks before the musical theatre decision, our younger son told me he wanted to play tennis.
 My response was, “Awesome, let’s sign you up for lessons!” and he immediately replied, “I don’t want lessons, I want to play with you.”

 So instead of programming tennis, that night we went over to the playground with our second hand rackets to play against the school wall, which was a blast.

 An added bonus is that he’s gotten his dad involved and it’s becoming a thing that they like to do together.
 That might never have happened if we had put him in lessons.

-But when all the kids in the neighbourhood are signed up for tennis, soccer, tball, musical theater, dance, gymnastics, hockey, etc., etc., the pressure to have your kids keep up can be pretty intense.
+But when all the kids in the neighbourhood are signed up for tennis, soccer, tball, musical theatre, dance, gymnastics, hockey, etc., the pressure to have your kids keep up can be pretty intense.

 So CTFD is the advice I’m going to keep going back to when I start to think they’re going to fall behind.